 - Furthermore, these products are widely available for sale and can be easily purchased by anyone in need.

 - Since PSAPs do not require a lot of customization, if any, they are usually ready for use right out of the box.

-It is however important to note that some PSAPs may require the use of a smartphone.
-More importantly, some products may not be of the highest quality simply due to the fact that their production is not regulated by the FDA.
+It is, however, important to note that some PSAPs may require the use of a smartphone.
+More importantly, some products may not be of the highest quality simply because the FDA does not regulate their production.

-If you are looking for a great alternative to conventional hearing aids, and do not suffer from severe hearing loss, a suitable Personal Sound Amplification Product may just be what you need to continue living life normally.
+If you are looking for a great alternative to conventional hearing aids and do not suffer from severe hearing loss, a suitable Personal Sound Amplification Product may be what you need to continue living life normally.

 Click here to see my list of the best hearing aid alternatives / PSAP’s.

 In this day and age, telephone communication is one of the most common forms of communication.
 Every day, billions of people connect with each other over this highly efficient mode of communication; however, this may be a challenge for the hearing impaired.